carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 Nice plot!
 Notice that `rioxarray` helpfully allows us to plot this raster with spatial coordinates on the x and y axis (this is not the default in many cases with other functions or libraries).

 This map shows the measurement from the spectral band `B09`.
-According to the [documentaion](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/bands/), this is a band with the central wavelength of 945nm, which is sensitive to the water vapor.
-It has a spatial resolition of 60m.
+According to the [documentaion](https://custom-scripts.sentinel-hub.com/custom-scripts/sentinel-2/bands/), this is a band with the central wavelength of 945nm, which is sensitive to water vapor.
+It has a spatial resolution of 60m.

 In a quick view of the image, we can find that half of the image is blank, we can see that the pixels with high values are the cloud coverage on the top, and the contrast of everything else is quite low.
 This is within expectation because `B09` is by definition sensitive to the water vapors.
-However if one would like to have more detailed view of the ground pixels, one can also make the plot with the option `robust=True`:
+However if one would like to have a more detailed view of the ground pixels, one can also make the plot with the option `robust=True`:

 ~~~
 raster_ams_b9.plot(robust=True)